pdinie831/RooBernsteinEffi/README.md

 make hist
 ```

-to execute the test program 'testEffi' :
+to execute the test program 'testEffi' to compare data and efficiency parametrization for a Q^2 bin:
 ```

 ./testEffi QBin2 [where QBin2=0,1,2,3,4,5,6,7,8]